Art World Rules for Creating Positive Connections

 Building and maintaining strong relationships in the art market can be complicated.
 You may be friendly with a fellow painter and simultaneously quite envious of her.
-You may dislike a gallery owner or a collector but decide that the connection is too valuable to abandon, perhaps because he’s your sole advocate or only customer in your art business.
-Here are some guidelines:
+You may dislike a gallery owner or a collector on a personal level but decide that the connection is too valuable to abandon, perhaps because he’s your sole advocate or only customer in your art business.

 1. You can make art as if you were on an island, but as soon as you want to share your creative efforts with others, you’re embroiled in a world of others—there’s no getting around that.
 Accept that reality.

 2. You get to decide how you want to be in your relationships, even if you feel pressured to be someone else.